kope-kope/StormGdocs/home.md

 # Getting started

-To get started as a trade partner on Dart Invest, Sign up on www.dart.invest and provide all the valid KYC documentation.
-While you wait for the approval of your partnership sign-up, you can can commence integration with the test keys.
+To get started as a trade partner on Dart Invest, Sign up on [www.dart.invest](https://console.staging.storm.trium.ng/register) and provide all the valid KYC documentation.
+While you waitor the approval of your partnership sign-up, you can commence integration with the test keys.
 Upon approval, you would be able to fetch live keys.

-Dart Invest console also allows to access you transaction metrics and performance via the dashboard, manage investor’s back-office support requests.
+Dart Invest console also allows to access your transaction metrics and performance via the dashboard, manage investor’s back-office support requests.

 # Investors' Account
 With Dart Invest, you can create investor accounts.
 Investors created on dart invest are registered with the Nigerian CSCS, a registered brokerage firm and have a virtual cash account created.
-During investor account creation, the partner is required to provide a valid means of ID, which can be fetched from the investor directly or provided on behalf the investor by partner.
-The sequence of investor creation is involves a two step process of
+During investor account creation, the partner is required to provide a valid means of ID, which can be fetched from the investor directly or provided on behalf of the investor by the partner.
+The sequence of investor  creation involves a two step process of

 1. Calling the [Create Investor](api.md#create-investor) API

 2. [Uploading the KYC](api.md#upload-kyc) (Valid means of ID)

-The investor details are validated at the back-office and upon approval, the investor status becomes active and investor is notified of the account creation with broker and the CSCS.
-The also means that the investor is ready to trade :)
+The investor details are validated at the back-office and upon approval, the investor status becomes active and investor is notified of the account creation with broker and CSCS.
+This also means that the investor is ready to trade

 In addition to the this, you can